Subelliptic operators on weighted Folland-Stein spaces: Introduction

 \section{Introduction}

 The CR positive mass problem plays an essential role in CR geometry.
 As well known, we need a CR positive mass theorem to solve the CR Yamabe problem for the cases which either the CR dimension $n=1$ or the CR manifold $M$ is spherical with higher CR dimension.
 When $n=1$, this was shown by Cheng, Malchiodi and Yang \cite{CMY}.
 On the other hand, when $n\geq 2$ and $M$ is spherical, this was finished by Cheng, Yang and the author \cite{CCY} through showing that the developing map is injective.
-However in the case $n=2$, we need an extra condition on the growth rate of the Green's function on universal cover of $M$.
+However in the case $n=2$, we need an extra condition on the growth rate of the Green's function on the universal cover of $M$.
 So in the case $n=2$, the CR positive mass theorem is not really completed.
 In the paper \cite{CC}, Cheng and the author showed that for $n=2$, $M$ being spherical, if moreover $M$ has a spin structure, then we have the CR positive mass theorem built up through a spinorial approach.

 Recall that in 1982, E. Witten described a proof of the positive mass theorem using spinors (see \cite{W,PT}).
-The key to Witten's method is to find a spinor $\psi$ satisfying $D\psi=0$ and approaching a constant spinor at infinity.
-Then applying the Weitzenbock-type formula to this spinor field $\psi$ and integrating after taking the inner product with $\psi$, we then pick up the $p$-mass from the boundary integral and obtain a Witten-type formula for $p$-mass So the non-negativity of $p$-mass follows.
-Therefore, in this paper, for the CR positive mass theorem, it suffices to show a kind of result about the isomorphism of the square of the Dirac operator $D^2$ on some suitable weighted Folland-Stein spaces.
-And this result is based on the main theorem (see Theorem \ref{mainres02}) of this paper.
+Applying a Weitzenbock-type formula to $\psi$ satisfying $D^{2}\psi=0$ and approaching a constant spinor at infinity and integrating after taking the inner product with $\psi$, we then pick up the $p$-mass from the boundary integral and obtain a Witten-type formula for the $p$-mass.
+So the non-negativity of $p$-mass follows.
+Therefore, for the CR positive mass theorem, it suffices to show that the square of the Dirac operator $D^2$ on some suitable weighted Folland-Stein spaces is an isomorphism.
+In this paper we prove that both sublaplacian $\Delta_{b}$ (see Theorem \ref{mainres02}) and $D^{2}$ (see Theorem \ref{mainres03}) on suitable spaces are isomorphisms.\\

+{\bf Acknowledgement:} The author would like to thank the Ministry of Science and Technology of Taiwan for the support by MOST 109-2115-M-007-004 -MY3.
+We would also like to thank Professor Jih-Hsin Cheng for all suggestions and discussions on this paper.